-In many cases, the court requests the both parties to make a technical explanation regarding the technical matters of the case before the judge in charge and sometimes also three technical advisors.

-Then the case must be transferred to the first (and usually the last) oral hearing which is held in the open court with three judges.
-The parties are supposed to state the results of the preparatory proceedings, and the court will designate the date for the court decision.
+In many cases, when the case is approaching the final phase, the court requests the both parties to make a technical explanation regarding the technical matters of the case before the judge(s) in charge and also three technical advisors9.
+Technical explanation is usually held at the final preparatory hearing or the first oral hearing.
+On a date for oral arguments, the hearing is held in the open court with three judges.
+The parties are supposed to state the outcome of the preparatory proceedings, and the court will designate the date for the issuance of the court decision.